Ignacio Allende: Biography

 Allende was born on January 21, 1769, to a wealthy Spanish criollo family in San Miguel el Grande in Guanajuato, Mexico.
-His father was Domingo Narciso de Allende, a wealthy trader.
+His father was Domingo Narciso de Allende y Ayerdi from Spain and a wealthy estate owner and trader.

 In 1802, he joined the army, serving under general Félix María Calleja.
 In 1806, he started to favor the possibility of independence from Spain.

 His attendance at a conspiratorial meeting in Valladolid (today Morelia) was discovered, in 1809, by the Spanish and went unsanctioned.
 Regardless, Allende kept supporting the underground independence movement.
 He was eventually invited by the mayor of Querétaro, Miguel Domínguez and his wife Josefa Ortíz de Domínguez to discuss further plans for independence at their home.
 It was during one of these meetings where Allende met Miguel Hidalgo y Costilla and his captain Juan Aldama.